hamlet-framework/http-message/README.md

 ## Non-validating builders

-When creating messages within you app's "secure boundaries", there is often a way to avoid redundant argument validation by using non-validating builders
+When creating messages within you application's secure boundaries, there is a way to avoid redundant argument validation by using non-validating builders

 ```php
 $message = Message::nonValidatingBuilder()